 - Learn.
 Once you know what you want to study and how you want to study it, do it.
 Real learning — the type that stays with you, and that you can use to become more intelligent — takes effort, as any type of growth does.
 Make a deliberate learning plan, then make a concerted effort to execute it.

 - Use that knowledge.
 Most people forget the last step in a solid personal development strategy, “Use that knowledge”.
+Gian Segato in, How to Learn Better in the Digital Age, and David Heinemeier Hansson in, Wisdom is not what you know, have discussed this at length.
 If you do not learn something and then put it to good use, you will forget it — and in losing what you worked so hard to gain, you waste all that time, effort, and money.
 Do not make this mistake.
 If you learn a new skill, use it; if you learn something new, teach someone else.
 Just don’t lose it.

 These steps outline a process for personal development that will help you stay relevant in an ever-changing, ever-advancing domain.
 Take it to heart, implement it, and you will find yourself far ahead of your peers.
-I designed the list below, and chose the resources it comprises, with an audience of cyber Soldiers in mind.
-I plan to update it as I find new and worthwhile books, articles, and project ideas.
+I designed the list below, and chose the resources it comprises, with an audience of cyber soldiers in mind.
+I plan to update it as I find new and worthwhile books, articles, project ideas, and other resources.
 I will also update the list as better resources surface, and take away the things that prove useless.
 Like my morning and evening reads, this is a living document — a reflection of the best knowledge I have on this subject to date.

 1/3 - Military Education #

 Military leaders must read, understand, and live doctrine.
 These documents govern every aspect of military life, both on and off the battlefield.
-All soldiers should read the following Field Manuals (FM).
+All soldiers should read the following Field Manuals (FM) and books.
 For more information, some have Army Doctrine Publication (ADP) versions, or Army Doctrine Reference Publication (ADRP) versions.
-These tend to consist of similar information presented in different ways, which can sometimes prove useful.
-Most Soldiers will read many FMs throughout the course of their military careers, but start with these “books”.
+These tend to consist of similar information presented in different ways, which can sometimes aid in the understanding of a difficult topic.
+Most soldiers will read many FMs throughout the course of their military careers, but start with these manuals.
+This list also contains several books worth studying in the course of one’s military development.

-- FM 6-22, Leader Development.
+- FM 6-22: Leader Development.
 If you plan to go beyond the junior enlisted ranks, you should plan to spend a lot of time studying leadership.
 In particular, study the Army’s take on leadership.
 You will find no shortage of books, articles, and speeches on this subject, but start here.
-This will give you a solid foundation to build upon.
+This will give you a solid foundation upon which to build.

-- TC 3-21.76, Ranger Handbook.
-Every Soldier must maintain both technical and tactical proficiency, which — for cyber Soldiers — means at least understanding basic tactics.
+- TC 3-21.76: Ranger Handbook.
+Every Soldier must maintain both technical and tactical proficiency, which — for cyber soldiers — means at least understanding basic tactics.
 Don’t treat it like the Bible, but rather as a more concise version of FM/ATP 3-21.8: The Infantry Rifle Platoon and Squad.
 I like to take a laminated, pocket-sized version of the Ranger Handbook with me to the field.
+An understanding of basic military tactics is also important for cyber forces to bridge the gap between the fifth domain and kinetic ones.

 - On Killing, by Dave Grossman.
-The Profession of Arms exists to provide nations with soldiers to fight and win their wars.
+The profession of arms exists to provide nations with soldiers to fight and win their wars.
 This comes down to individuals from one nation destroying those who intend to do the same for their homeland.
 In On Killing, Dave Grossman takes a deep dive into this complex subject.
+Although given this document’s target audience of cyber soldiers this is not something most readers will ever encounter, understanding this is key to understanding the military profession.

 Look to unofficial sources for military education as well.
 Some people like to put doctrine on a pedestal, above all other sources of institutional knowledge, but humans write both.
 Find the good in each and learn from it.